Here is a great article about voting rights!

 “Those who do not remember the past are condemned to repeat it.” -George Santayana (16 December 1863 in Madrid, Spain – 26 September 1952 in Rome, Italy) was a philosopher, essayist, poet and novelist.

 On March 7, 1965, hundreds of brave unarmed nonviolent women and men dared to March for African Americans right to vote.

 The fact is that less than 1% of eligible Blacks could vote or register to vote.

 A group of people organized a Peaceful Protest: The March would start in Selma then move on to the state capitol in Montgomery.
-However, as these peaceful protesters crossed the Edmund Pettus Bridge to Montgomery the police, seemingly already assuming a defensive posture; some on horses had, looking back, a predetermined tactical intervention plan against protesters, mostly African Americans and as police…
+However, as these peaceful protesters tried to cross the Edmund Pettus Bridge to Montgomery the police, seemingly already assuming a defensive posture; some on horses had, looking back, a predetermined tactical intervention plan against…

 View original post 605 more words